tardate/LittleArduinoProjects/playground/AudioDSP/README.md

 * [Boost](./Boost) is a simple clean boost/volume control
 * [Distortion](./Distortion) is a simple clipping distortion effect
 * [Crunch](./Crunch) is a distortion effect using asymmetrical clipping based on Schetzen formula
+* [SuperCrunch](./SuperCrunch) is a distortion effect using symmetrical clipping based on Schetzen formula

 ## Construction